 In all procedures involving allegations of violations of this policy the standard of proof shall be “preponderance of the evidence.”
 A preponderance of the evidence means that the information shows that it is “more likely than not” that the responding party violated this policy.

-In all formal procedures involving allegations of violations of this policy by students, the Student Development Committee shall be comprised of persons who have received appropriate training approved by the Title IX Coordinator.
+In all formal procedures involving allegations of violations of this policy by students, the Student Development Council shall be comprised of persons who have received appropriate training approved by the Title IX coordinator.

 - Support Persons: Responding and reporting parties may have support during a Title IX investigation and/or hearing.
 Policies involving support are as follows: